What's Bugging Your Trees & Shrubs

 Controls – Chemical: Copper fungicide (Bordo) should be sprayed on Hawthorns and other alternate hosts foliage as plants start to bloom, then repeated twice at 7-10 day intervals

-lilac blight
+Lilac blight

 Lilac Blight